TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

 In the evening, we embark on an exclusive private boat cruise along the Bosphorus Strait, offering stunning views of Istanbul’s iconic skyline as the sun sets.

-During the sunset, we will enjoy our Farewell Dinner, where Graham Hancock will share his reflections on our journey through Turkey’s ancient sites.
+During the sunset, we will enjoy our Farewell Dinner.
 This final evening offers a chance to look back on the profound experiences we’ve shared and the mysteries we’ve uncovered along the way.

 Hotel: Istanbul